-XI.
-I AND USE AND PLANNING: Would the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a) Physically divide an established community? х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х
+хі. і AND USE AND PLANNING: Would the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a) Physically divide an established community? x b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х

 Setting: The project is located in the unincorporated community of Garberville in Humboldt County, east of U.S. Highway 101.
 The Humboldt County General Plan (Humboldt County, 2017) serves as the basis for land use planning within this portion of Humboldt County.
 See Table 1 for zoning of the project parcels, which includes Residential Suburban, Agriculture Exclusive, and Residential One-Family.
 Table 1 also provides the general plan land use designations of the project parcels, which include Public Lands, Residential Low Density, Residential Estates, Residential Agriculture, and Public Facilities.
 The Main/Hurlbutt Tank and Upper Maple Lane Pump Station site is developed with rural residential uses and existing District water system infrastructure.
 It is surrounded by timberlands to the east, the urbanized Garberville downtown to the north, and U.S. Highway 101 to the west and south.
-The Wallan Tank and Wallan Pump Station site is developed with rural residential uses and existing District water system infrastructure.
-It is surrounded by rural residential and agricultural uses.
+The Wallan Tank and Wallan Pump Station site is developed with rural residential and agricultural uses.
 The Arthur/Alderpoint Pump Stations sites are developed with the existing Arthur Pump Station and a CALFIRE station respectively and are surrounded by rural residential and agricultural uses, as well as forested areas.
 The Robertson Tank site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses, as well as forested areas.
-The Tobin Well site is developed with existing District water system infrastructure and is surrounded by single-family residential development.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses, as well as forested areas.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses, as well as forested areas.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses, as well as forested areas.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and a) Physically divide an established community?
+No Impact